damien-pous/hypergraph/README.md

 Types:       shared class & module types (no implementation)

+Constants:   constants for drawing graphs
 Info:        informations about vertices & edges

-Functor:     functors between module types
+Functor:     functors to generate derived operations & source-decorated operations

 Raw:         raw terms, where arity is inferred
 Term:        plain terms, as in the paper